AtryFox/PiSwitch/README.md

 ## Actions ##

 Actions are scripts which are executed when a button is pressed.
-By default there is only one action `rcswitch`, which can send a code via an 433 MHz transmitter.
-More are planned in the future.
+By default there are only two actions, though more actions are planned in the future.

+- `rcswitch` - sends a code via an 433 MHz transmitter
+- `webrequest` - sends a simple web request to for example another API

 ### Adding your own Actions ###
-*Documentation coming soon..*
+*Detailed documentation coming soon.. *

 ## Libraries, Frameworks, Fonts and APIs ##